ramonamerong/Note-Comparer-Anki/README.md

   <li>Please backup your notes/decks!
 When you make a mistake it could potentially alter/delete your notes!</li>
   <li>It can take a while to show a lot of duplicates after they have been found.</li>
 </ul>

+## Select notes from browser
+When choosing the option 'Browser' to group notes by, the browser opens up and you can then add notes to a group by selecting them, right clicking and choosing 'Add notes to group X'.
+This saves the current selection of notes as 'Selection X' and automatically selects it, but you can always select it later whenever 'Browser' is selected as the first option.

 ## Manual conditions
 ![Advanced mode](/screenshots/advanced.jpg)